panda3d/panda3d-docs/programming/render-attributes/tinting-and-recoloring.rst

 When you create a 3D model in Max, Maya, or the like, you can color the model right in the modeling program.
 I'm not talking about using a texture.
-I'm talking about just setting a single color to the model as whole.
-This is called a "flat color."
+I'm talking about just setting a single color to the model as a whole.
+This is called a "flat color".
 These art programs also allow you to "paint vertex colors": you can color each vertex of the model a different color.
 Of course, sometimes you do neither, in which case the model is just white.

 Every model you load already has a color attribute.
 Color Attributes are usually not created by the programmer explicitly, they're usually created by the model